 Professors: R. Bloom, G. P. Weinstein (Chair), A. L. Nagy, K. Schuele (Dean); Assistant Professor: M. Webinger; Visiting Instructor: P. Weiss; Executives-in-Residence: G. G. Goodrich, D. Dailey

 The mission of the Department of Accountancy is to prepare undergraduate and graduate students for careers in professional accounting and for licensure as Certified Public Accountants.
-This preparation is to be realized through a broad-based, liberal arts education consistent with the values characteristic of Jesuit higher education and congruent with the missions of the University and the Boler School of Business to develop the student as a total person.
+This preparation is to be realized through a broad-based, liberal arts education consistent with the values characteristic of Jesuit higher education and congruent with the missions of the University and the Boler College of Business to develop the student as a total person.
 The Department of Accountancy further seeks to develop and provide quality service courses for other undergraduate and graduate areas of study within the University and to provide quality service to other internal and external constituencies.

 To achieve this mission, the Department of Accountancy mandates its faculty to: